How does it work?

-Each national committee (NC) or group may appoint delegates to represent it at meetings.
-Officers of the Commission are appointed by the Chairman and Secretary General in consultation with NCs.
+Members set the commission's agenda and determine priorities as well as provide officers to facilitate task forces and thematic groups in conjunction with the commission's secretariat in Paris.
+Each national committee (NC) or group may appoint delegates to represent it at meetings and officers of the commission are appointed by the Chairman and Secretary General in consultation with NCs.